Global dynamics of a two-species competition patch model in a Y-shaped river network: Introduction

 The above questions (Q1)-(Q2) were also concerned for species in river networks.
 For example, Vasilyeva \cite{45-Vasilyeva-2019} considered question (Q1) and studied the persistence of one species in a Y-shaped river network (see Figure \ref{fig3}).
 To emphasize the effect of network geometry, it was assumed in \cite{45-Vasilyeva-2019} that the diffusion rate $d$, the drift rate $q$ and the intrinsic growth rate $r$ of the species are constant throughout the river network.
 Then, for each river segment $i=1,2,3$, the population dynamics is modeled by the following RDA model:

 where $u_i$ is the density of the species in segment $i$.
-At the junction point $x=-L_3$, the continuity condition and fluxes balanced condition are imposed, and we omit them for simplicity.
+At the junction point $x=-L_3$, the continuity condition and the flux balancing condition are imposed, and we omit them for simplicity.
 A geometric method was used in \cite{45-Vasilyeva-2019} to show the existence and uniqueness of positive steady state.
-Moreover, the authors in \cite{42-Jin-Peng-Shi-2019} obtained the persistence of one species in general river networks.
+Moreover, the authors in \cite{42-Jin-Peng-Shi-2019} obtained the persistence condition for a single species in general river networks.

 To our best knowledge, for river networks with branches, there are few results on question (Q2) in the framework of RDA equations, and the results on question (Q2) for patch models mainly focus on the case $n=3$.
-In fact, for appropriate matrices $(D_{ij})$ and $(Q_{ij})$, patch model \eqref{App1} can be used to model the interaction between two competing species in river networks with branches.
-For example, if $n=3$, there are three types of the river networks, and for spatially heterogeneous environments (replace $r$ by $r_i$ in model \eqref{App1}), it was shown in \cite{32-Jiang-Lam-Lou-2020,46-Liu-Liu-Chen-2024} that: (i$_{ h}$) fixing $q_1=q_2=q$, there exists a critical value $\underline q$ such that the species with slower dispersal rate has competitive advantages for $q<\underline q$, and both network geometry and spatial heterogeneity have effect on the local and global dynamics for large drift rate; (ii$_{ h}$) fixing $d_1=d_2=d$, the species with slower drift rate has competitive advantages.
+In fact, for appropriate matrices $(D_{kj})$ and $(Q_{kj})$, patch model \eqref{App1} can be used to model the interaction between two competing species in river networks with branches.
+For example, if $n=3$, there are three types of the river networks, and for spatially heterogeneous environments (replace $r$ by $r_i$ in model \eqref{App1}), the authors in \cite{32-Jiang-Lam-Lou-2020,46-Liu-Liu-Chen-2024} showed that: (i$_{ h}$) fixing $q_1=q_2=q$, there exists a critical value $\underline q$ such that the species with slower dispersal rate has competitive advantages for $q<\underline q$, and both network geometry and spatial heterogeneity have effect on the local and global dynamics for large drift rate; (ii$_{ h}$) fixing $d_1=d_2=d$, the species with slower drift rate has competitive advantages.